 What are Kids II Rocking Sleepers?

 The rocking baby sleeper, or baby rocker, is a product manufactured for brands such as Baby Einstein, Ingenuity, Bright Starts, and Disney Baby.
 These rocking sleepers have been sold online and at retail giants such as Walmart, Target, and Toys “R” Us since March 2012.
 The Kids II recall includes over 30 model variations which all have been listed in the recall.

 In an article published earlier in April, the Fisher-Price sleeper was linked to 32 infant deaths and another four deaths have been linked to inclined sleepers manufactured by Kids II.
 While many purchase these types of sleepers, the fact that they have resulted in so many deaths is a cause for concern.
 The main problem with inclined infant sleepers is that the baby is able to turn over or even pull themselves upright.
 When this happens, they may suffocate or experience strangulation.
 The restraints of the sleeper can also stop the baby from returning to a safe position, leading to injury or death.

 Filing a Lawsuit

-If your infant has been injured or suffocated after using the Fisher-Price Rock ‘n Play sleeper, contact Atkins & Markoff today.
-There are numerous lawsuits being filed across the country against Fisher-Price because of the dangers of this specific sleeper.
+If your infant has been injured or suffocated after using the Fisher-Price Rock ‘n Play sleeper or Kids II rocking sleeper, contact Atkins & Markoff today.
+There are numerous lawsuits being filed across the country against both manufacturers because of the dangers they present to infants.
 Although the earliest complaint can be traced back to 2011, the product has still been available for purchase.

-If you have lost your child due to asphyxia or because of any other condition caused by sleeping in this Fisher-Price sleeper, contact Atkins & Markoff today.
+If you have lost your child due to asphyxia or because of any other condition caused by sleeping in a Fisher-Price or Kids II sleeper, contact Atkins & Markoff today.
 Our lawyers are here to help you receive compensation for your loss and any medical expenses or pain and suffering that have occurred as a result.